MA in Educational Leadership and Management

 "Led by a team of experts, our MA in Educational Leadership and Management is uniquely designed to equip participants with essential knowledge and skills to lead educational organisational change and development."

 Dr Robert Smith, Course Leader

 The MA in Educational Leadership and Management offers a unique programme that is customised to the varying needs of students wishing to pursue leadership roles at different levels within educational organisations.
 Its special feature is the client-oriented focus that allows for specialised delivery based on contextual needs both across England and internationally.
-Its multi-pronged route enables the development of a scholarly career route as well as research informed professional practice.
-There is exemption from specific modules available for those holding an National Professional Qualification for Headship (NPQH) qualification, and similar opportunities for recognising other national leadership programmes such as Leadership Programme for Serving Headteachers (LPSH) and Leading from the Middle.
+Its multi-pronged route enables the development of a scholarly career route as well as research-informed professional practice.
+There is an exemption from specific modules available for those holding a National Professional Qualification for Headship (NPQH) qualification, and similar opportunities for recognising other national leadership programmes such as Leadership Programme for Serving Headteachers (LPSH) and Leading from the Middle.
 Applicants with other M-level qualifications such as a PGCE will also earn exemptions from certain modules.

 Course aims and benefits